wordlift/docs/docs/product-knowledge-graph-builder/introduction.md

 sidebar_position: 10
 ---
 # Product Knowledge Graph Builder
-**Product KG Builder** is the feature for e-commerce that allows you to automate your SEO and **[create a product knowledge graph](https://wordlift.io/blog/en/how-build-product-knowledge-graph/) with your Google Merchant Feed.**
+**Product KG Builder** is the feature for e-commerce that allows you to automate your SEO and **[create a Product Knowledge Graph](https://wordlift.io/blog/en/how-build-product-knowledge-graph/) with your Google Merchant Feed.**

 This helps e-commerce to **communicate with Google’s Shopping Graph and get free listings in Google Shopping**.
 At the same time, it **improves the user experience** by providing your customers with information that is relevant to their search.

-WordLift Product KG Builder can make a difference in your e-commerce and positively **impact both organic traffic and sales.**
+WordLift [Product Knowledge Graph Builder](https://wordlift.io/seo-for-non-wordpress-ecommerce/) can make a difference in your e-commerce and positively **impact both organic traffic and sales.**

 ## Get Started
 Once you have purchased the WordLift [Business+E-Commerce subscription](https://wordlift.io/business/) you will receive a key and then you will be able to access your dashboard.